pojntfx/bofied/README.md

 ## Tutorial

+> TL;DR: Setup OIDC authentication, configure the backend, start the backend, open up a port on the firewall, and connect using the frontend

 ### 1. Setting up Authentication

 bofied uses [OpenID Connect](https://en.wikipedia.org/wiki/OpenID_Connect) for authentication, which means you can use almost any authentication provider, both self-hosted and as a service, that you want to.
 We've created a short tutorial video which shows how to set up [Auth0](https://auth0.com/) for this purpose, but feel free to use something like [Ory](https://github.com/ory/hydra) if you prefer a self-hosted solution: